Can’t afford to splash out on a hotel? We give you 27 great tips for bagging the best deal on your accommodation in our comprehensive guide below.

 High end hotels don’t advertise discounts, because it’s bad for their premium image.

 Typically on these you’ll see a hotel described but not named, so you don’t know where it is exactly.
 But a bit of investigative work and you should be able to work it out.

 A quick Google of this description and in seconds we discovered this hotel is the The Hilton London Olympia.
-The same room spec is advertised for £111 on their website and with various brokers.
+The same room spec is advertised for £111 on their website and with various booking sites.

 Searching for a family-friendly hotel in Florida’s Orlando, close to Disney World, we found a four star chain hotel with rooms for £53 a night on Hotwire.
 With taxes and resort fees this went up to £77.
-However with a bit of Googling we worked out this was probably the opulent Marriott, where rooms start around £200 per night if you book direct.
-See what you can find.
+However with a bit of Google searching we worked out this was probably the opulent Marriott, where rooms start around £200 per night if you book direct.

 Meanwhile Priceline is different concept.
 A kind of ‘eBay of hotels’, you bid for a room stating how much you’re prepared to pay, the areas you’d accept and the minimum stars.
 Priceline then either accepts your bid and offers you a suitable hotel or it declines and invites you to raise your offer.
 It’s quite fun!

 UK Attraction Breaks, Are Their Packages Worth It?